dinesh-coderepo/blogsite/src/blog_posts/GCPServices/content.md

 ![GCP_Workspace](GCP_Workspace.png)

+#### Documenting in Notion : [link](https://blushing-drink-f49.notion.site/GCP-Learning-Basics-154f681975c780dc9e6af2fa316b945a?pvs=4) for easy updatability.
+I will copy from notion to blog in regular intervals.

 ## Following is the plan to explore the services and read documentations on the services

 ### Google Cloud Learning Resources Roadmap provided by Claude AI - Planned using the Claude Haiku LLM to give me resources and plan to explore GCP in two days.